microsoft/pai/contrib/remote-dev-tool/README.md

 ## 1. Overview

 **Remote-dev-tool** allows users to share a local folder and mount it in PAI's container.
-And also support submit a job from local YAML.
+It also supports to submit a job from local YAML.

 Supported OS:
 - Ubuntu 16.04